 France has historically seen itself as a civic nation since the French Revolution.
 The Constitution of 1791, for instance, states that both foreigners in France and French citizens are subject to the same contractual, criminal, and mercantile laws.
 Citizenship was defined not formally but by an individual’s willing participation in existing social structures and use of political rights.
-Thus, we can see that although French Maghrebis are not explicitly barred from citizenship rights, politicians, especially those of the far right, have implicitly discouraged them from utilizing its benefits.
+Thus, we can see that although French Maghrebis are not explicitly barred from citizenship rights, politicians, especially those of the far right, have implicitly discouraged them from utilizing its benefits (give examples, evidence)

 Maxwell collected data on voting behavior from the 2004 Electoral Participation Study as well as the 2003 Permanent Demographic Sample.
 He performed regression on this data while controlling for variables such as age, high levels of education, urban density, socio-economic resources, and the probability of living in destitute urban neighborhoods.
 Finally, he determined that the only reason for lower voter turnout among Maghrebian migrants and native French was that the migrants were more likely than the latter to live in deprived urban neighborhoods.
 He calls this spatial segregation – this concept implies that while migrants are integrated into mainstream French culture and receive the same legal benefits of citizenship, they have been segregated spatially and are thus not functionally seen by mainstream society as true citizens.
 This segregation limits their opportunities to become assimilated fully into the economy and political life.

-Historically and presently, French citizens’ sense of national identity is fabricated through the schooling system.
+Historically and presently, French citizens’ sense of national identity is fabricated (word choice) through the schooling system.
 Thus, migrants’ ability to integrate is potentially linked to the way in which their children, often Muslims to an extent, are able to be educated.
 The first leader of SOS Racisme, Harlem Désir, explained in 1990 that religious differences should be treated no differently than are class differences.
 While school principals discriminate against and expel students based on religious scarves, for instance, they do not notice non-Muslim children’s quality of clothing because those children are viewed as French.
 This policy supporting laïcité in schools can be viewed as a source of conflict.

 While the Socialist party, which gained dominance in 1981, made France more accepting of immigrants, the Front National has subsequently won elections to politicize Muslim and Arab immigrants whether or not they have citizenship.
-The political far right, believing that the French people have a right to be insular, gained power in 1986 and proposed to change the nationality code so that migrants’ children would not become citizens automatically by the age of eighteen but rather would have to essentially swear their allegiance to French values by making a formal request.
+The political far right, believing that the French people have a right to be insular (word choice), gained power in 1986 and proposed to change the nationality code so that migrants’ children would not become citizens automatically by the age of eighteen but rather would have to essentially swear their allegiance to French values by making a formal request.
 The proposal of this law indicates that there exists a pervasive sentiment within France speaking to its Roman legacy that not everyone has natural rights; people migrating to escape regions such as Morocco must be loyal to France.

 In October of 2005, riots occurred in the Parisian suburbs and other major French cities.
 These riots were inspired when two French young men descended from Tunisian and Malian immigrants were electrocuted as they were being chased by the police.
 The unrest raised questions of how politicians’ conception of and emphasis on Islamic communautarisme, in conjunction with the idea that France is secular, causes marginalization and difficulties in achieving upward mobility that ultimately entrap North African migrants as second-class citizens.
 Essentially, the nationalist rhetoric of conservative politicians, the lack of substantial housing, the scarcity of job opportunities, and the generally inferior schools in the banlieues contribute to the migrants’ inability to take full advantage of their legally defined citizenship.